Consumerism and the Family Farm

 Victor Davis Hanson is professor of classics at the Fresno campus of California State University.
-The author of several books including Fields Without Dreams (1996), The Land Was Everything (2000) and, most recently, Carnage and Culture: Landmark Battles in the Rise of Western Power (2001).
-He also contributes to the New York Times and the Wall Street Journal and produces a regular column for National Review Online.
+Author of several books including Fields Without Dreams (1996), The Land Was Everything (2000) and, most recently, Carnage and Culture: Landmark Battles in the Rise of Western Power (2001), he also contributes to the New York Times and the Wall Street Journal and produces a regular column for National Review Online.
 Perhaps even more significantly, he is a farmer.

 To find out more about the dilemmas America’s farmers face, Vision contributor Dan Cloer interviewed Hanson, who lives on the family farm where he was born in California’s productive San Joaquin Valley.
 Here is a portion of that interview.

 DC What is the “agrarian ethic,” as you call it, that is disappearing with the loss of the family farm?

 VH If you don’t have family farmers, you lose this large segment of your society that works with nature, is autonomous, and combines physical and mental power.
 You lose men and women who have to depend on themselves, who lose crops right before harvest, who are tragically heroic and do not readily embrace therapy, who believe in a shame culture, are rooted in the same place, do not move, and live where they work.
 All of these criteria tend to make a certain kind of individual—one that I think is very valuable for a democracy.
 That means each farm in the checkerboard of farms we see in the countryside doesn’t just represent food; it represents an elaborate sort of nursery for a particular kind of citizen.

 DC You also say that farming is an opportunity to learn “humility and measure.”
 What do you mean?